microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaServicePrincipalOwner.md

 ```

 ## Description
-the Add-EntraBetaServicePrincipalOwner cmdlet adds an owner to a service principal in Azure Active Directory.
+the Add-EntraBetaServicePrincipalOwner cmdlet Adds an owner to a service principal in Azure Active Directory.

 ## Examples